Moomba to Adelaide Pipeline - 25-27 May 2009

 Spectacular desert sunrise.

-What I believe to be the Gammon Ranges in the background.
+Gammon Ranges in the background.

 We stayed the night at the compressor station 4 accommodation.
 This is where all the field maintenance staff stay when they are on roster.
 These guys work for 15 days straight for 10 hours per day out along the pipeline in the middle of nowhere and then have 14 days off.
 One of these guys lives in New Zealand and flies into Adelaide when he's on roster.
 Given that it's probably a good 200-300km to the nearest town, the place is stocked up!
 It has a bit of a school camp feel to it.